ovh/docs/pages/account/billing/billing_best_practices/guide.en-gb.md

 > [!warning]
 >
-> Add a **backup email** to your personal informations to prevent any loss of access to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+> Add a **backup email** to your personal information to prevent any loss of access to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 >

 Emails sent by OVHcloud will be also visible in your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).<br>